 OBLATURE MORATORIUM LIFTED.

-For the past couple of years there has been a moratorium on accepting any more Oblates.
-However, with the blessing of the Abbot, we have now resumed accepting those, Clergy and Lay, who wish to become Benedictine Oblates of the only Canonical Orthodox Western Rite Benedictine Monastery in America.
-Remember that, like apostolic succession, one needs to receive one's oblature from a Benedictine monk who is professed and connected to a monastery.
+For the past couple of years there was a moratorium on accepting any more Oblates.
+However, with the blessing of the Abbot, we have now resumed accepting those, Clergy and Lay, who wish to become Benedictine Oblates of this Canonical Orthodox Western Rite Benedictine Monastery in America.
+Remember that, like apostolic succession, one needs to receive one’s oblature from a Benedictine monk who is professed and connected to a monastery.

 Part of the oblature is to support the monastery to which one is attached.
 First, by prayer: the Oblate is to pray regularly (from the Latin “regula”), according to the rule.
 This means that, in consultation with the Oblate Master, a rule of prayer, generally the Daily Office consisting of the Sevenfold Monastic or Fourfold Workman’s Office ( Matins, Noonday, Vespers, Compline) be assumed as part of the Oblation.
 Second, by the regular participation in Confession, at every scheduled Liturgy in your parish, the Fasts, and Intercessory Prayer.
 Third, an Oblate is asked to live a life worthy of his calling by doing whatever work he does as not only a way of earning money, but as a spiritual act by doing it as perfectly as possible as an offering to God.
 Fourth, Oblates that married and parents are enjoined to make their spouse and children visible priorities in their lives.
 Fifth, Benedictines respect the land and creation, don’t forget the great contributions to agriculture and animal husbandry that were made by monks . . . and the making of beer and brandy?
 Finally, Oblates love their monastery as it is a center of spiritual power and refreshment for them.
 Part of their “labora” as they cannot “tend the fields” as it were is to assist directly in the labor of the monastery.
 Christminster Oblates will support the monastery on a regular basis by sending a small donation ($10) on the first of every month.